fksalviano/api-crud/README.md

 # Api-Clean-VS

-.Net Core API sample using Clean Architecture and Vertical Slice
+.Net 9 API crud sample using Mediator pattern with MediatR, Commands, Handlers and valiadtions with Handlers PipelineBehavior.

-Architecture implemented to isolate the Application Common Domain from each Use Case Domain.
+Using Minimal API approach mapping Endpoints instead of Controllers.

+Using Scalar for API documentation without Swagger.

-### Use Cases
+### Handlers

-- **GetWeatherForecast**:
+- **GetWeatherHandler**:
-    Sample use case based on the sample .net API WeatherForecast.
+    Handler based on the sample .net template API WeatherForecast to Get All or Get by Id based on the command sended by API request.

+- **SaveWeatherHandler**:
+    Handler to Create or Update Wheaters based on the command sended by API request.

 ### API

 The API micro-service with the Endpoints, using minimal api endpoints mapping.

-### Dependency Injection

-The project uses Dependence Injection to build the container services and uses self-installers to add each Use Case on the container independently.

 ## Tests